Corin Nelsen: Early career

 Nelsen met William Ackerman in 1986 while working as a carpenter and building Ackerman's home in Vermont.
 Nelsen quickly helped coordinate and became assistant engineer for the recording of two Windham Hill Records albums that Ackerman was producing, Eugene Friesen and Scott Cossu's Reunion and Malcolm Dalglish's Jogging the Memory.

 In 1991 Ackerman and Nelsen started designing and building Imaginary Road Studios, originally intended for work on Ackerman's own recordings and his spoken word label, Gang of Seven, formed after he sold his stake in Windham Hill.
 Together Ackerman and Nelsen developed an efficient process for editing various takes to create a truly optimized "best" basic track for an artist around which the music is built.

-In 2000 Nelsen also became the Director of I-Media for Websound and Rock River Communications mastering music for branded CDs and custom internet radio players for some of the world's top brands such as Volkswagen, Polo, Eddie Bauer, Pottery Barn, and more.
+In 2000 Nelsen also became the Director of I-Media for and mastering music for branded CDs and custom internet radio players for some of the world's top brands such as Volkswagen, Polo, Eddie Bauer, Pottery Barn, and more.